inphobia/inphobia.github.io/content/_index.md

 stuff that should show up here / my todo list

 - easy to find, mostly correct
   - basic sas hba: airflow, bandwidth, external connections
   - using dbpoweramp: testing actually bitrotted discs, secure ripping pitfalls
   - full tower cases as drive storage
 - easy to find, mostly outdated (so these are updates or rewrites)
   - ~~which sas hba you need~~
   - sas cabling needs, quality of cabling, sata devices choking on some sas cables
   - 8644 with and without pcie cable
   - which tool does what & how: sg3_utils, smartmond, storcli
   - why sas instead of sata
 - hard to find, mostly correct
   - crapness of sff-8482 molex power plugs
   - drive power draw, 12v rails, sata 3.3v pin reassign
   - ~~going from 8644 to hba to 8644-8643 adapter (xi / xixe / xe)~~
   - totally safe way to to combine a paperclip and psu
   - t10 dif stuff (mostly for seagate drives)
-	- 4160 blocksize mention
+  - ~~4160 blocksize mention~~
 - hard to find, incorrect, ancient. the things that took effort and time.
   - optical drives borked power connectors
-	- sector size for sas disks (512/520/4096) - and how to change them
+  - ~~sector size for sas disks (512/520/4096) - and how to change them~~
   - monitoring sas drives
   - flashing sas drives with more recent firmware
   - how not to flash optical drives
 - sas expander stuff:
-	~~- daisy chaining~~
+  - ~~-daisy chaining~~
   - firmware flashing
   - mixed drive use
   - sas expander and towercase as disk enclosure
   - 520byte drives and how they make windows storage commands hang
   - hotplugging sata drives on sas controllers and the tiny risk on overvoltage
 - and some words about
   - sata support in netapp shelves (or any shelf for that matter)
   - ds244c: 2 ioms and disk led will not light up, 1 iom disk led will light up
-	- neither option find the disk
+  - neither option finds the disk
   - perhaps multipath issue, sata has no multipath and seems always active on shelf
   - ses communication
   - out of band connector cable
   - stp (sata tunneling protocol)